menu

 • Layer four: Corrosion inhibitive primer is baked onto the surface area

-• Layer five: A topcoat of exterior grade paint is baked on, providing resistance against chipping, flaking, and blistering.
+• Layer five: A topcoat of exterior grade paint is baked on, providing resistance against chipping, flaking, fading and blistering.

-When it comes to choosing the best fencing option for your property, the visual appeal is not the only consideration.
+When it comes to choosing the best fencing option for your property, visual appeal is not the only consideration.
 You want a product that is going to achieve its purpose of protecting your property, withstanding the Australian weather conditions and upholding its colour.
 Get in contact with a fencing installer today on Service.com.au.

-Get free quotes in minutes.
+Get free quotes from tradies now

 How long does Colorbond fencing last?